Policy Brief

 3. Redesign health and community services so that they are structured to meet the current and future needs of Islanders.

-The new Council of Ministers instituted a review of the Model.
+The Council of Ministers established in June 2022 instituted a review of the Model.
 Review of the Jersey Care Model was published on 30 November 2022.
-The press release announcing the results of the Review is the best available summary.
+The Care Model was effectively ended although some of the programmes were continued.

 Review of health and community services